tu2-atmanand/task-board-docs/docs/5_How_To/6_HowToUseBoardSettings.md

 ### Board description

+This will be a textarea input box where you can add description about this board.
+This setting will help to provide more information for this board.
+This description will be also visible inside the [switch board panel](/docs/7_Components/9_Switch_Board_Panel.md).

 ### Show tags in task card header

 {: .note }
 > This settings only works for [Tagged type of columns](/docs/6_Features/5_Types_Of_Columns.md#tagged).

-Since, the column of type namedTag will show all the tasks which has the specific tag.
-Then it makes no sense to show the tag on the tasks, since its obvious that all the tasks under the specific column will have the same tag as that of the Column tag.
+Since, the column of type "Tagged" will show all the tasks which has the specific tag in them.
+Then it makes no sense to show that specific tag inside the [task item card header](/docs/7_Components/2_Task_Item_Card.md#header) when the cards will be rendered inside those columns.
+Because, its obvious that all the tasks under the specific "Tagged" type column will going to have that tag anyways.
-Hence you can decide to hide this tag from all the Task Items under this column.
+Hence you can decide to hide this tag, from all the Task Items under this column.

 For multi-tag Task Item, other tags will be show, only the specific tag will be hidden.

 ### Auto hide empty columns

+Enable this setting if you dont like to see any empty columns inside your boards.
+The column will be present under the board configurations, but it will be hidden when there are no tasks to show in that column.
+This setting will help you to have a clean kanban view.

 ## Configure swimlanes

+If you like to have swimlanes for the kanban view, you can click on the **Configure** button in this setting which will open the [swimlane config modal](/docs/7_Components/10_Swimlane_Config_Modal.md).
+Then proceed to configure all the required settings in that modal.

 ## Columns